Reviews You Can Rely On

 Fragile blade

 The Leek is undeniably sleek and beautiful.
-But while most of our testers appreciated the thin profile for carrying, others really disliked the handle design due to compromises in overall utility.
+But while most of our testers appreciated the thin profile for carrying, others really disliked the handle design, feeling that it compromised overall utility.
 The knife is excellent for light cutting, but lead tester Kyle Hameister confirms, “I wouldn't trust it for anything heavier-duty — both the handle and blade are just too thin.”
-It's not meant for heavy slicing or prying – we even watched the tip deform slightly during testing.
+It's not meant for heavy slicing or prying – we even watched the tip deform slightly in real time during more intense testing.
 For a knife with a similar (but slightly thicker) shape and profile, the CIVIVI Elementum II can better stand up to more medium-duty tasks, and it sells for a little more than half the price.
 Or if you want a truly heavy-duty option for bigger jobs, take a look at the Kershaw Link — that's exactly what it was made for.

 Read more: Kershaw Leek review